 You should always be careful when calling a toll free number from a mobile phone or cellphone.
 While many packages include these lines in minutes you pay for, some will actually charge you extra.
 Keep your eyes peeled!

-Do you know any interesting or fun facts about toll free numbers that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any interesting facts about toll free numbers?
+Share them in the comments below!